fccagou/mydashboard/README.md

 # Developement mode

+To allow use of [VueJS devtools](https://devtools.vuejs.org/), add --devmode parameter on your current command line.

 /!\ You can only run this mode with the git repository. /!\

-Add --devmode parameter on your current command line.

 In unsafe way for example